Please familiarise yourself with the basics of your own model of smartphone and the model details.

 None.
 Do not buy any equipment or apps in advance of the course.
 Tutor will give advice on the course about which apps can be purchased/downloaded for free and where.

 What extra work do I need to do outside the classroom?

 To continue with your practice each week and upload to the shared drive, and to read the PDFs of the slides or any online resources.

 Equipment materials to be brought to first meeting

-Any personal learning objectives.
+Bring your personal learning objectives.
 Bring pen and paper or laptop to make notes.